isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 You will need to submit one application for each registered business.
 One application per UEN number.

 #### **8. I am self employed and have no CorpPass so I can’t submit my application online.
 What should I do?**
-You can call the Enterprise Infoline at 6898-1800 to request for a form to be emailed to you.
-Please submit the completed form to <a href = "mailto: covid_gobusiness@mti.gov.sg">covid_gobusiness@mti.gov.sg</a>.
+You can call the Enterprise Infoline at 6898-1800.

 #### **9. I am having problems logging into CorpPass.
 Who can I approach for help?**
 You can contact the Corp Pass Helpdesk at 6643-0577 or email <a href = "mailto: support@corppass.gov.sg">support@corppass.gov.sg</a>.